 What we provide

-HPP is only available in Kern, Orange, San Joaquin, and Tulare Counties.
+HPP is only available in Kern, San Joaquin, and Santa Clara Counties.
 HPP provides short-term housing assistance to HIV-positive clients through shallow rent subsidies.
 A shallow rent subsidy is financial assistance which pays a portion of a client's rent.
-HPP providers served about 190 clients in the four participating counties during 2016.

 Who is eligible

 To be eligible for HPP services, individuals must (1) be HIV positive, (2) be temporarily or unstably housed or at-risk of becoming temporarily or unstably housed, and (3) not be receiving HOPWA rental assistance, Housing Choice Voucher program (formerly known as Section 8), or other housing assistance.

 HPP serves clients regardless of their race or ethnicity.